Things to do before classes begin

 - Complete background check.
 You should have received an email from Certiphi, a Vertical Screen company, with log-in information.
 Please note that there is a fee for the background check, payable directly to Certiphi.

 - Complete Everfi courses.
-These three (3) courses must be completed at least two (2) weeks prior to orientation.
+These three (3) courses that contain 2 parts must be completed at least two (2) weeks prior to orientation.
 Everfi courses for the Spring 2020 entering classes are now live.
 You should look for an email from Everfi.
 Please check your junk or spam folders as well.

 - Complete Immunization requirements.
 SCNM requires all students to demonstrate immunity for Measles, Mumps and Rubella.
 Click here for more details (scroll down to the bottom on the page).